-One of the most problematic areas of concern, when speaking of a green future amid environmental disparity and biodiversity loss, involves agriculture.
-In a provocative Washington Post editorial in March 2011, Lester Brown asked, 'Can the United States feed China?'
-It raised many eyebrows and also provided ample opportunity to reflect on current grain import/export dilemmas, desertification and falling water tables across the North China Plain.
+cation and falling water tables across the North China Plain.
 Brown writes, 'Just as China is America's banker, America could become China's farmer'.
 He explains this scenario by examining how 'China requires 80 million tons of grain each year to meet just one-fifth of its needs'.
 If, as Brown speculates, China 'charges into the US grain market, American consumers will find themselves completing with nearly 1.4 billion foreign consumers'.
 Politically-destabilizing spikes in agricultural prices would not make for the best diplomacy.
-Brown says, 'If China pushes US food prices higher, tensions between the two countries may escalate'.
+Brown says, 'If China pushes US food prices higher, tensions between the two countries may escalate' (Brown 2011).

 That is one bad side of the equation.
 Another concerns the basic ecological overshoot and what such consumption, if predicated upon a scenario of exhausted Chinese soils and watersheds, bodes, namely, additional biodiversity fragmentation.
 Considering that the aforementioned IUCN in China has already published information attesting to the fact that 'more than 27 per cent of species are considered threatened'.
-That adds vet another whopping dimension to the challenge of engendering a global ecological civilization with China at the helm, given its size, population, wealth accumulation and biological diversity.
+That adds yet another whopping dimension to the challenge of engendering a global ecological civilization with China at the helm, given its size, population, wealth accumulation and biological diversity.
 Then add the animal rights side of the equation and there are further difficulties.
 Indeed, as many luminaries from China's own Lao Tzu, Confucius, and Hseigh Ling-Yun, to Leonardo Da Vinci, Mahatma Gandhi and Einstein have said, a human civilization can be judged according to its treatment of other animals.
 Animal rights are the most telling mirror of the ethical and spiritual challenges facing any nation.
-For China, the myriad of animal rights and basic animal protection issues are mired in a web of insufficient legislation, monitoring, or regulatory statutes guaranteeing any nationwide coverage.
+For China, the myriad of animal rights and basic animal protection issues are mired in a web of insufficient legislation, monitoring, or regulatory statutes guaranteeing any nation-wide coverage.
 Even across its 31 Provinces, and at least 50 widely varying cultures and language groups, a singular lack of homogeneous ethics in China militates against the likelihood of any surge in empathy towards non-human animals anytime soon.

 This constitutes probably the severest crisis in process-formulation that China must contend with, for it underscores all other ecological malfunctions; placing the nation on a path towards those many other civilizations in past centuries and millennia that have actually gone extinct.
 Twenty-two such civilizations were chronicled by the late British historian Arnold Toynbee.
-Clarence Glacken, of the University of California-Berkeley made similar strides, as did men like Oswald Spengler, Jared Diamond, and the author of this essay in his 1994 book (and film), World War III: Population and the Biosphere at the End of the Millennium (Bear & Co., Santa Fe, New Mexico).
+Clarence Glacken, from the University of California-Berkeley made similar strides, as did men like Oswald Spengler, Jared Diamond, and the author of this essay in his 1994 book (and film), World War III: Population and the Biosphere at the End of the Millennium.